Vishal1297/vehicle-manager/README.md

 # fretron-vehicle-manager

-Apache Kafka Project Using Java
+A Vehicle Manager Project Using Java + Kotlin